pykale/pykale/.github/pull_request_template.md

 - Select a reviewer if ready for review.
 Use the suggested one if unsure.
 - Select at least one appropriate label.

-If you cannot see an option to select a reviewer/label, that means one of the maintainer will get notified upon your pull request and then select for you.
+If you cannot see an option to select a reviewer/label, that means one maintainer will get notified upon your pull request and then select for you.

 ### Types of changes
 <!--- Put an `x` in all the boxes that apply, and remove the not applicable items -->